AlexCharlton/vandusen-homestuck/README.md

 - http-client (only for the scraper)

 ## Documentation
-Aside from needing to be included in your vandusen config file, vandusen-homestuck introduces two new vandusen variables:
+Aside from needing to be included in your vandusen config file, vandusen-homestuck introduces one new vandusen variable:

 - `homestuck-character`: The name of your desired character.
-- `nick-suffix`: The suffix that gets added to the nick of the desired character when switched with `persona`

 ### vandusen commands
     persona <character>